MagnusOpera/PresqueYaml/README.md

 * has not been provided (Undefined)
 * has not been set (None)
 * has been set (Value)

+### Specific behaviors
+By default, following types have a default value:
+* reference types: null if NRT enabled and type is nullable
+* Collections (both F# and C#): empty
+* Option: None
+* YamlNodeValue: Undefined

+This behavior can be changed by providing a `YamlDeserializationOptions` on `Deserialize`.

 ### Customization
 `YamlDeserializer` must be given a configuration.
 This configuration instructs: